 This document presents the recommendations of the Steering Committee to the Metro Council for alternatives to be advanced into a Draft Environmental Impact Statement for the Lake Oswego to Portland corridor.
 The transit alternatives and their accompanying trail components have been fully evaluated against the project's purpose and need and goals and objectives, and this evaluation is documented in the Lake Oswego to Portland Transit and Trail Alternatives Analysis Evaluation Summary Public Review Draft dated July 12, 2007.
-The Steering Committee recommendations also consider recommendations from the Lake Oswego to Portland Project Advisory Committee (LOPAC) dated July 31, 2007, the findings of the Project Management Group dated September 3, 2007, public input received during the two public open houses held on June 27 and 28, 2007 and the public Review Comment Summary dated September 10, 2007.
+The Steering Committee recommendations also consider recommendations from the Lake Oswego to Portland Project Advisory Committee (LOPAC) dated July 31, 2007, the findings of the Project Management Group dated September 3, 2007, public input received during the two public open houses held on June 27 and 28, 2007 and the public hearing held on July 16, 2007 as well as all other comments received as described in the Public Comment Summary dated September 10, 2007.